 The draft RNA shall be submitted to both TPAS and the ESPWG for review and comment.
 The ISO shall make available to any interested party sufficient information to replicate the results of the draft RNA.
-The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
+The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is

+Infrastructure Information contained in the information made available.
 Market Participants and other interested parties may submit at any time optional suggestions for changes to ISO rules or procedures which could result in the identification of additional resources or market alternatives suitable for meeting Reliability Needs.
 Following completion of the TPAS and ESPWG review, the draft RNA reflecting the revisions resulting from the TPAS and ESPWG review, shall be forwarded to the Operating Committee for discussion and action.
 The ISO shall notify the Business Issues Committee of the date of the Operating Committee meeting at which the draft RNA is to be presented.
 Following the Operating Committee vote, the draft RNA will be transmitted to the Management Committee for discussion and action.